dmsc/fastbasic/manual.md

     '- Press CONTROL-N to begin -

 You are now in the integrated editor.
-In the first line of the screen the name of the currently edited file is shown, and at the right the line of the cursor.
+On the first line of the screen the name of the currently edited file is shown, and at the right the line on which the cursor is located.
 Please note that lines that show an arrow pointing to the top-left are empty lines beyond the last line of the current file.

 In this example, the cursor is in the first column of the first line of the